visalso/visalso.github.io/index.md

   <div style="flex: 1 1 260px; min-width: 260px; margin-left: 0rem;">
     <p>
-      I am a Ph.D. candidate in Physics at Rice University, working with Prof. Guido Pagano (<a href="https://paganolab.rice.edu/" target="_blank" rel="noopener noreferrer">Quantum Simulation Lab</a>) on quantum simulation using trapped-ion quantum technologies, with an anticipated graduation in May 2026.
-My primary research focuses on experimental realizations of open-system dynamics in chemically motivated models with engineered coherent and dissipative interactions, which sits at the interface of quantum information, AMO physics, and condensed-matter and chemical physics.
+      I received my Ph.D. in Physics from Rice University under the advisement of Prof. Guido Pagano (<a href="https://paganolab.rice.edu/" target="_blank" rel="noopener noreferrer">Quantum Simulation Lab</a>), working on quantum simulation with trapped-ion quantum technologies.
+My dissertation focuses on experimental realizations of open-system dynamics in chemically motivated models with engineered coherent and dissipative interactions, at the interface of quantum information, AMO physics, condensed-matter physics, and chemical physics.
     </p>
     <p>
       My research goal is to advance the frontier of quantum science by developing hardware-efficient tools and protocols from the ground up, adding one crucial ingredient at a time, to enable the